Consequences (song)

 "Consequences" is a song by American singer and songwriter Camila Cabello from her debut studio album Camila (2018).
 Two different versions of the song were released as the album's third and final single on October 9, 2018, by Epic Records and Syco.
 It was written by Cabello, Amy Wadge, Nicolle Galyon and Emily Weisband, and produced by Emile Haynie and Bart Schoudel.
 "Consequences" is a piano-led ballad.
 Lyrically, it is about the impact of a partner that was in Cabello's life.
 The singer teased its single release by sending packages to fans on October 3, 2018.

 A music video for the orchestral version, directed by Dave Meyers, was released on October 10, 2018.
 A vertical video was also released, showing the singer singing in front of an orchestra.
 The song was performed on Le Rico Show sur NRJ, Good Morning America and the American Music Awards of 2018.
 It won the Best Lyrics award at the 2019 iHeartRadio Music Awards.

 Composition

-Ed Sheeran send the song to Camila by e-mail after listening in a session with Amy Wadge.
+Ed Sheeran sent the song to Camila by e-mail after listening in a session with Amy Wadge.

 "Consequences" is a piano-led ballad.
 Lyrically, it is about the impact of a partner that was in her life.
 Sam Lansky of Time cited the song as a "heartfelt" track both lyrically and musically while applauding its "pretty-ballad" songwriting for showcasing Cabello's voice.

 The song is performed in the key of C major in 3/4 time with a tempo of 105 beats per minute.
 Cabello's vocals span from G_{3} to A_{5}.

 In March 2022, the original demo version was posted online.